Royal Almanac: Typography

 The print quality improves significantly when Laurent d'Houry became printer.
-It multiplies the bands and tail-lights to decorate and titles for sections.
-The Almanac is still very poor prints because the image is not its goal.
-Only that the reader can find are patterns explaining the oppositions of the planets and eclipses are present every year, and the map of departments of France editions of 1791 and 1792.
+He multiplies the number of bands and cul-de-lampes used to decorate titles and ends of sections.
+The Almanac is still very minimal in prints because the image is not its goal.
+The only that the reader will be able to find are the diagrams explaining the oppositions of the planets and eclipses, present every year, and the map of departments of France from the 1791 and 1792 editions.

-Despite the short time to prepare the book, the printer treats the presentation and uses in the case of many variations in size and shape of characters for easy reading of long lists, special characters to emphasize certain lines, compositions tables or columns and clusters in braces.
+Despite the short time to prepare the book, the printer takes care with the presentation and uses, as appropriate, many variations in the size and shape of characters for easy reading of long lists, special characters to emphasize certain lines, compositions tables or columns and groupings in braces.

-That Le Breton, grand son of Laurent Houry, who brings more to the book.
-It increases greatly and restructures the Almanac, and also improves its presentation in order to preserve readability.
+Its Le Breton, grandson of Laurent Houry, who brings the most to the book.
+He increases and restructures the Almanac significantly, and also improves its presentation in order to preserve readability.
 Many notes are added to guide the reader and help in understanding the operation of certain administrative bodies.

-The Almanacs modern nineteenth-century advantage of technological advances.
-Cartoon characters are modernized and the use of fonts to graphics customizable multiplies, sometimes to excess: we can count at least 7 in 11 fonts fonts differ on the cover page of the National Almanac 1850 printed by Guyot et Scribe!
+The more modern nineteenth-century Almanacs benefit from technological advances.
+The design of characters is modernized and the use of fonts with varied graphics increases, sometimes in excess: we can count at least 7 fonts in 11 different typefaces on the cover page of the National Almanac of 1850 printed by Guyot et Scribe!

 Announcements, the ancestors of advertising, are introduced by the publisher Berger-Levrault in the late nineteenth century.

-Well-to-shoot
+Final Page Proof

-The deadline for submitting this information to the editor is set to "first ten days of October (or November).
-The last-minute changes are incorporated in an erratum end of the book.
+The deadline for submitting this information to the editor is set to "the first ten days of October (or November):.
+The last-minute changes are incorporated in an erratum at the end of the book.
 When they are too large, they may even delay the release.
-In late December, an event is sent to the administration for approving the content.
-This approval is required before the sale.
+In late December, a proof is sent to the administration for approval of the content.
+This approval is required before the publication goes on sale.

-It leaves only two months to integrate the information of the year in the text of the previous edition and call all of the pages before submitting the book for the right to shoot.
+This leaves only two months to integrate the information of the year in the text of the previous edition and call all of the pages before submitting the book for the final page proof.
 The editing step, at least for the test in 1706, has not been done with great care as can be seen by very many shells and mistakes which have crept into the table of contents presented in thumbnail to the right.

-Once the administrative agreement obtained, it is inserted end of the book, the Almanac is stapled or bound and is then distributed to customers at the end of the year.
+Once the administrative agreement is obtained, it is inserted at the end of the book, the Almanac is stapled or bound and is then distributed to customers at the end of the year.

 Printing

 Early Almanacs were not printed by Laurent d'Houry.
-The Almanac of 1706 and is printed by Jacques Vincent, installed Huchette street, at the sign of the Angel.
-November 15, 1712, Laurent Houry became printer and immediately began printing his work.
-Then all the almanacs will be printed by their publishers.
+The Almanac of 1706 was printed by Jacques Vincent, installed Huchette street, at the sign of the Angel.
+On November 15, 1712, Laurent Houry became printer and immediately began printing his work.
+From then on, all the almanacs are be printed by their publishers.